gbvalor/bufr2synop/README.md

    There are some more options for **bufrnoaa** and **bufrtotac**.
 You can see a list using option *-h*

 <!-- markdownlint-disable MD052 -->
-    $> bufr2noaa -h
-    bufrnoaa -h
+    $> bufrnoaa -h
-    bufrnoaa: Version '0.24.0' built using GNU C compiler gcc 12.2.1 at Oct  3 2022 06:41:17 and cmake.
+bufrnoaa: Version '0.38.0' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 24 2026 11:00:47 and cmake.
 Usage:

-    bufrnoaa -i input_file [-h][-v][-f][-l][-F prefix][-T T2_selection][-O selo][-S sels][-U selu]
+bufrnoaa -i input_file [-h][-v][-f][-l][-F prefix][-T T2_selection][-O selo][-S sels][-U selu][-P selp][-t selt][-X selx][-Z selz]
    -h Print this help
    -v Print information about build and version
    -i Input file.
 Complete input path file for NOAA *.bin bufr archive file -2 Input file is formatted in alternative form: Headers has '#' instead of '*' marks and no sep after '7777' -l list the names of reports in input file
-       -f Extract selected reports and write them in files, one per bufr message, as example '20110601213442_ISIE06_SBBR_012100_RRB.bufr'.
+   -f Extract selected reports and write them in files, one per bufr message, as
+      example '20110601213442_ISIE06_SBBR_012100_RRB.bufr'.
 First field in name is input file timestamp Other fields are from header
    -F prefix.
-Builds an archive file with the same format as NOAA one but just with selected messages witgh option  -T. Resulting name is 'prefix_input_filename' If no -F option no archive bin file is created.
+Builds an archive file with the same format as NOAA one but just with selected messages
+      witgh option  -T. Resulting name is 'prefix_input_filename' If no -F option no archive bin file is created.
       If no message is selected, the a void file is created.
-          File timestamp is the same than input file -T T2_selection.
+      File timestamp is the same than input file
+   -T T2_selection.
 A string with selection.
-A character per type (T2 code) 'S' = Surface .
+A character per type (T2 code)
+      'S' = Surface .
 'O'= Oceanographic.
-'U'= upper air If no -T argument then nothing is selected -S sels.
-String with selection for A1 when T2='S' By default all A1 are selected
+'U'= upper air If no -T argument then nothing is selected
+   -S sels.
+String with selection for A1 when T2='S'
+      By default all A1 are selected
    -O selo.
-String with selection for A1 when T2='O' By default all A1 are selected
+String with selection for A1 when T2='O'
+      By default all A1 are selected
    -U sels.
-String with selection for A1 when T2='U' By default all A1 are selected
+String with selection for A1 when T2='U'
+      By default all A1 are selected
+   -P selp.
+String with selection for A1 when T2='P'
+      By default all A1 are selected
+   -t selt.
+String with selection for A1 when T2='T'
+      By default all A1 are selected
+   -X selx.
+String with selection for A1 when T2='X'
+      By default all A1 are selected
+   -Z sels.
+String with selection for A1 when T2='Z'
+      By default all A1 are selected

-    $> bufrtotac -h
+    $>bufrtotac -h
-bufrtotac: Version '0.37.2' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 23 2026 18:05:08 and cmake.
+bufrtotac: Version '0.38.0' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 24 2026 10:56:09 and cmake.
-Linked to bufr2tac library version '0.37.2' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 23 2026 18:05:05 and cmake.
+Linked to bufr2tac library version '0.38.0' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 24 2026 10:56:06 and cmake.
-Linked to bufrdeco library version '0.37.2' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 23 2026 18:05:03 and cmake.
+Linked to bufrdeco library version '0.38.0' built using clang C compiler 21.0.0 (clang-2100.3.34.2) at Sep 24 2026 10:56:05 and cmake.

 Usage:
 bufrtotac -i input_file [-i input] [-I list_of_files] [-t bufrtable_dir] [-o output] [-s] [-v][-j][-x][-X][-c][-h][more optional args....]